-Instagram is a mobile photo-sharing app and social network that was created in 2010 by founders Kevin Systrom and Mike Krieger.
-In 2012, Facebook purchased the service for $1 billion, and as of September 2015, Instagram had more than 400 million users, according to CNN.
-And if you're wondering about the name, "Instagram" is a portmanteau of the words "instant" (inspired by instant cameras) and "telegram" according to its FAQ page.
+Instagram is a mobile photo-sharing app and social network created in 2010 by founders Kevin Systrom and Mike Krieger.
+In 2012, Facebook purchased the service for $1 billion.
+According to Instagram, the social platform has more than 300 million daily active users and 500 million monthly users.

 How does Instagram work?

 Creating your account